 The School of Distinction award celebrates the passion, work, and commitment demonstrated by teachers and leaders in schools throughout Washington state – schools where exemplary educational practice is resulting in improved student learning for all students.
 Every School of Distinction has a unique story to tell.
 From urban to rural, high poverty to economically stable, homogeneous to ethnically and linguistically diverse, the schools selected for this award demonstrate that dedicated professional educators can drive significant improvement in teaching and learning.

 The awards are not intended to replace state and federal accountability measures of school performance, rather the award serves as a supplemental measure to recognize and celebrate school staff, students, and leaders who improve performance for all students over a sustained period of time in English language arts (ELA) and mathematics.
-The methodology and design principals have remained unchanged over the 12 years other than allowing for the transition from Measures of Student Progress (MSP) to Smarter Balanced Assessments (SBA) starting in 2015.
+The methodology and design principles have remained unchanged over the 12 years other than allowing for the transition from Measures of Student Progress (MSP) to Smarter Balanced Assessments (SBA) starting in 2015.

 - The School of Distinction award recognizes sustained improvement using five years of improvement in performance data.